 It is where greens are blended with a fruit smoothie.
 It is actually very easy to cover up the flavor of the greens with the sweet fruits.

-The greens we refer here are leafy greens such as kale, bok choy, chard, spinach, parsley, romaine lettuce, mint, basil, cilantro, arugula, swiss chard, dandelion, collard greens, beet tops, or other.
+The greens that we refer to are leafy greens such as kale, bok choy, chard, spinach, parsley, romaine lettuce, mint, basil, cilantro, arugula, swiss chard, dandelion, collard greens, beet tops, or other.
 Young, tender greens are better.
 Iceberg lettuce, although not very green at all, can be used too.

 Green Smoothies Ingredients